 be able to help you reduce risks to yourself and the growing fetus.

-Ultrasound is used to detect: The number of fetusesThe age of the fetusThe size of the fetus and rate of growthThe heart rate, breathing, position, and movement of the
+Your healthcare provider will discuss with you the use of ultrasound to monitor your pregnancy.
+Ultrasound may be used to detect: The number of fetusesThe age of the fetusThe size of the fetus and rate of growthThe heart rate, breathing, position, and movement of the

 fetusThe location of the placentaThe amount of amniotic fluid in the uterusCertain types of birth defects, including some that affect the